 - Internet connection, as it requires to download some packages online during installation

-Checkout these posts on VMware Workstation installation on your Host system, if not installed already –
+Check out these posts on VMware Workstation installed on your Host system, if not installed already -

 Download AlmaLinux 8.3 stable iso

 Visit "https://repo.almalinux.org/" and select your AlmaLinux mirror link and download the "AlmaLinux 8.3.iso" image as per your preference.
 I have downloaded "AlmaLinux-8.3-x86_64-minimal.iso" for this post.
 Also, you have the option to download a full package DVD iso.
 Alternatively, click on this download button to avoid all hassles.

 How to Install AlmaLinux 8 in VMware